-TriRegol is a type of the combined contraceptive pill.
-It contains both estrogen and progesterone hormones to prevent unwanted pregnancy from occuring.
+TriRegol is a type of combined contraceptive pill containing both oestrogen and progesterone hormones to prevent unwanted pregnancy from occuring.

 TriRegol works by stopping the ovaries from releasing an egg each month.
 This means that fertilisation cannot occur.
 The pill contains ethinylestradiol and levonorgestrel, synthetic versions of estrogen and progesterone.
 The hormones in the pill also thicken the mucus surrounding the entrance to the cervix, preventing sperm from entering.
 It causes the womb lining to thin, making it difficult for an egg to attach to the wall.